The Shawl: Productions

 The Shawl was produced Off-Broadway at the Lincoln Center Mitzi E. Newhouse Theater, opening on December 23, 1985, and closing on February 2, 1986, after 48 performances.
 The play ran in a double bill with Mamet's Prairie du Chien.

 Directed by Mosher, the cast featured Mike Nussbaum as John, Lindsay Crouse as Miss A and Calvin Levels as Charles.

 The Shawl's first London production was at the Royal Court Theatre Upstairs on June 9, 1986.
 The production was directed by Richard Eyre with David de Keyser as John, Connie Booth as Miss A and Michael Feast as Charles.

+A BBC Television adaptation was broadcast as part of The Play on One on 14 March 1989.
+This production was directed by Bill Bryden and starred Nigel Hawthorne, Brenda Blethyn and Karl Johnson.

 The Shawl was presented at the Arcola Theatre in London in September and October 2009.
 Directed by Amelia Nicholson, the cast featured Matthew Marsh, Elizabeth McGovern as Miss A. and Paul Rattray.

 Presented at the Young Vic in London in December 2012.

 Plot

 ACT 1 takes place in John's office and introduces us to John and Miss A. John is an amateur psychic and Miss A. is a woman whose mother recently died and left her an inheritance.
 Miss A. seeks psychic advice concerning matters both personal and financial regarding her mother's will.
 John also advises Miss A that she may have untapped psychic abilities.